erajayatech/go-opentelemetry/v2/README.md

 }()
 ```

-3. You create new trace provider and shutdown it properly.
+3. You create new meter provider and shutdown it properly.
 See [example](./example/server/main.go).

 ```go
 mp, err := gootel.NewMeterProvider(context.Background())